2016 Summer Olympics opening ceremony: Preparations

 The creative directors for the ceremony were Fernando Meirelles, Daniela Thomas and Andrucha Waddington.
 Brazilian choreographer Deborah Colker prepared a cast of over 6000 volunteers who danced in the opening ceremony.
 Rehearsals started at the end of May 2016.
 Meirelles stated that the content of the ceremony would be a vision of Brazil and what he hoped the country would become, and would try to avoid clichés (with certain exceptions, however, such as Carnival).

 The ceremonies would have a significantly lower budget than those of other recent Olympics, totalling only 10% of the total budget for the ceremonies of the 2012 Summer Olympics.
 Meirelles explained that he would be "ashamed to waste what London spent in a country where we need sanitation; where education needs money.
 So I'm very glad we're not spending money like crazy.
 I'm happy to work with this low budget because it makes sense for Brazil."
 Meirelles outlined that because of the lower budget, the ceremony would eschew "high-tech" ideas such as moving stages and drones; fellow ceremonies director Leonardo Caetano went on to say that the concept of the ceremony would emphasize "originality" over "luxury", and "compensate with creativity, rhythm and emotion".
-Rather than a series of expensive props that would only be used for a single segment, a large portion of the budget was used to install 110 20,000-lumen projectors which were used to cover the floor in images throughout the ceremony.
+Rather than a series of expensive props that would only be used for a single sequence, a large portion of the budget was used to install 110 20,000-lumen projectors which were used to cover the floor in images throughout the ceremony.

 On 15 July 2016, it was announced that Anitta, Caetano Veloso and Gilberto Gil would perform during the opening ceremony.
 Gil and Veloso had also participated as creative advisors for the ceremony.
 Creative director Daniela Thomas explained that their involvement was meant to reflect the best in Brazilian music.

 Venue

 For the 2014 FIFA World Cup and the 2016 Olympics and Paralympics, a major reconstruction project was initiated for the Maracanã Stadium.
 The original seating bowl, with a two-tier configuration, was demolished, giving way to a new one-tier seating bowl.
 The original stadium's roof in concrete was removed and replaced with a fiberglass tensioned membrane coated with polytetrafluoroethylene.
 The new roof covers 95% of the seats inside the stadium, unlike the former design, where protection was only afforded to some seats in the upper ring and those above the gate access of each sector.

+As of 2023, it has yet to be clarified why the opening ceremony could not be held at the Estádio Olímpico João Havelange (Engenhão), the venue for the Games' athletics events until further notice by clarification by asking International Olympic Committee.